 2. English language proficiency.
 (IELTS 6.0 or equivalent)

 0.5 Year Full-Time

 Students studying CSU’s Graduate Certificate in International Revenue Administration will study three subjects totalling 32 credit points.
 Successful completion of these subjects will provide credit towards the Master of Customs Administration, giving you the option of progressing to a Masters program and completing it within a further 12 months full-time or 24 months part-time.

 The course consists of three core subjects totalling 32 credit points:

 This subject provides an in-depth study of the international legal instruments which guide tariff classification and the determination of origin and value of internationally traded merchandise and is aimed at providing students with a strong appreciation of the principles and practices relating to border revenue determination and collection in a constantly changing cross-border trade environment.

 This subject provides an in-depth study of the principles and workings of excise taxation.
-The course examines the significance of excise to providing governments with secure streams of revenue, as well as the growing trend to use excise taxation as a means of implementing other policy objectives.
+The course examines the significance of excise in providing governments with secure streams of revenue, as well as the growing trend to use excise taxation as a means of implementing other policy objectives.